Mr1Skeletoner/printColored/README.md

 added new functions (printRGB, printRGBV, generator) guide for generators later

-14/06: added customgenerator for rgb
+14/06: added customgenerator for rgb uses

 ----------------------